 The proposal does not require any variances to lot development or street standards specified in the Code.
 The subdivision is within a planned unit development (PUD), UDC Chapter 210 does not have lot dimension requirements.
 The PUD Chapter is setup to provide flexibility in lot sizes.
-However, the proposed lots range in size from 3,150 to 9,264 square feet in size, with an average lot size of 4,120 square feet.
 The modification is only for the Subdivision.

-Density within the SUB is still being met as shown below:

-RS Zone-Minimum 4,000 square foot lot size required
+Density within the SUB is still being met as shown below: RS Zone-Minimum 4,000 square foot lot size required

 Lot Size w/Streets Lot Size w/out Streets

 77.27 acres 56.50 acres

 814 lots- max allowed 615 lots- max allowed

-434 lots- proposed 434 lots- proposed
+445 lots- proposed 445 lots- proposed

 Density met Density met